kiboschool/course-industry-experience-1/src/lessons/interviews/intro.md

 After completing this lesson, you will be able to:

-- Make plans for before and during an interview to prepare for obstacles
+- Make plans for before, during, and after an interview
-- Identify the do’s and don’ts for job interviewing
 - Use the STAR method to respond effectively to behavioral interview questions
 - Prepare and deliver strong answers to common interview questions
-- Effectively ask questions of the interviewer
+- Conduct informational interviews, and effectively ask questions of professionals
+- Reflect on and continously improve your interview performance

 ## Sections